rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/build_iso.md

 ## What's next?

-- Check out on how to [build a QCOW, Virtualbox or Vagrant image](../packer/build_images) from the ISO we have just created
+- Check out on how to [build an image](build_disk) from the ISO we have just created

 ## Syntax